Bayesian quantum thermometry based on thermodynamic length: Bayesian estimation theory

 and is in general a function of the parameter value.
 The problem alluded to above is then that the $\text{ {SLD}}$ defines a natural reference measurement only if the eigenbasis of the $\text{ {SLD}}$ is parameter independent, i.e.,~the projectors must be parameter independent.
 Notice that this need not be the case for the $\text{ {SLD}}$ eigenvalues.

-If we adopt the $\text{ {SLD}}$ reference measurement, then with this choice of reference we obtain the \emph{quantum Fisher information} (QFI) metric, which gives the maximal likelihood-induced metric-based distance between sample states.
-The QFI metric is given by~\cite{Braunstein_1994}:
+If we adopt the $\text{ {SLD}}$ reference measurement, then with this choice of reference we obtain the \emph{quantum Fisher information} ($ {\text{QFI}}$) metric, which gives the maximal likelihood-induced metric-based distance between sample states.
+The $ {\text{QFI}}$ metric is given by~\cite{Braunstein_1994}:

 The resulting metric is equal to four times the Bures metric~\cite{Paris_2009}, and is thus directly related to the so-called fidelity between infinitesimally separated states in the manifold.
 If the family of states considered is a thermal state ensemble, then the metric-based distance is also called the thermodynamic length~\cite{Weinhold1975,Salamon1983,Crooks_2007_thermo_length,Scandi_2019_thermodynamiclength}.
+In the remainder of this paper we will always consider the SLD reference measurement, written $\mathcal{L}$, and the $ {\text{QFI}}$ metric following from that choice.